 Who should be screened?

-It is recommended that all women aged over 18 years old that have ever been sexually active to be screened for abnormal cell changes in the cervix using with a Pap smear.
+It is recommended that all women aged over 18 years old that have ever been sexually active be screened for abnormal cell changes in the cervix using a Pap smear.
 For women 65 years or older, it may no longer be necessary to be tested provided there is a long history of normal screening tests.
-However, this depends greatly on individual circumstances and risk of cancer.
+However, this depends greatly on individual circumstances and the risk of cancer.

 Even women who have had a hysterectomy may continue to require regular Pap smears, depending on the type of surgery used.

 Approximately 90% of these occur in less developed countries where there is often a lack of screening programs and Pap smear tests.
-When screening was introduced, the number of women diagnosed with cervical cancer dropped significantly and continues to drop by about 4.5% each year.
+When the screening was introduced, the number of women diagnosed with cervical cancer dropped significantly and continues to drop by about 4.5% each year.
 This is likely as a result of the ability to detect early changes and prevent the progression to cancer.

 The screening test is quite simple to do and should not take very long to obtain the cell sample.